 India Country Report

 The intensified recruitment of locals in Kashmir as militants is likely to increase the conflict's sustainability.
 Kashmir's August 2019 re-organisation will likely drive recruitment for Pakistan-based, indigenous, and transnational militant groups, increasing the risk of localised attacks, but these are less likely in mainland India.
 Pakistan-based militant groups hold government and hospitality establishments, and public transport systems – particularly in major cities – as aspirational targets.
 Following the 2008 Mumbai attacks, however, improved preparedness of security forces has mitigated the threat of such attacks.
 In the states of Bihar, Chhattisgarh, Jharkhand, Maharashtra, and Odisha, Naxalite militancy (aimed against an allegedly oppressive Indian state) has been declining amid significant counter-terrorism operations.
-Small-scale attacks, however, targeting assets of mining and constructioncompanies are likely to continue.
+Small-scale attacks, however, targeting assets of mining and construction companies are likely to continue.